-In 1996 the EU Council of Economics and Finance Ministers (ECOFIN) established that euro coins should have a common European side and a national side chosen freely by the member states on condition that the12 stars of the European Union are incorporated into the design.
+In 1996, the EU Council of Economics and Finance Ministers (ECOFIN) established that euro coins should have a common European side and a national side chosen freely by the member states, on condition that the12 stars of the European Union are incorporated into the design.

-Even if they have different national sides, the coins can be used and circulate in all the states that have adopted the euro, independently of the issuing country.
+Even if they have different national sides, the coins can be used and circulated in all the states that have adopted the euro, independently of the issuing country.
 The Principality of Monaco, the Republic of San Marino and the Vatican City are not formally part of the European Union but they have the right to issue euro coins with their own national sides and these coins are legal tender throughout the area.

 Damaged coins can be presented to the branches of the Bank of Italy, which then forward them to the State Printing Works and Mint.